bytescout/pdf-co-api-samples/Barcode Reader API/JavaScript/Read Barcode From URL (Node.js) - Async API/README.md

-## How to read barcode from URL (node for barcode reader API in JavaScript using PDF.co Web API PDF.co Web API is the Web API with a set of tools for documents manipulation, data conversion, data extraction, splitting and merging of documents.
-Includes image recognition, built-in OCR, barcode generation and barcode decoders to decode bar codes from scans, pictures and pdf.
+## How to read barcode from URL (node for barcode reader API in JavaScript and PDF.co Web API What is PDF.co Web API?
+It is the flexible Web API that includes full set of functions from e-signature requests to data extraction, OCR, images recognition, pdf splitting and pdf splitting.
+Can also generate barcodes and read barcodes from images, scans and pdf.

 ## REQUEST FREE TECH SUPPORT